 Examples of service:

-- Legislative history of state or federal laws.
+- Determine the legislative history of state and federal laws

 Research Tools - Helpful Websites

-- FDsys: The Government Publishing Office’s website for authenticated government information.
+- Govinfo: The Government Publishing Office's website for authenticated government information.

 - Catalog of U.S. Government Publications: This site is "the finding tool for federal publications that includes descriptive records for historical and current publications and provides direct links to those that are available online."